bryan-hoang/dnd-notes/docs/current/tidebreaker/sessions.md

   - [x] Deliver the bounty to captain Graken.
   - [ ] Had a map of a crescent shaped island on him with a triangle on one end of the island.
+- [ ] Figure out the link between the marks on Kony's hand and the Tiver's hand.
 - Dwite:
   - [ ] Tracking Nathan/Confronting father
   - [ ] Investigate vision of Lilac ... and someone/something dying